Transipedia/meta-bam/README.md

 # meta-bam

 This bash script produces a "meta-bam" file by :
-- sampling list of reads randomly selected in a group of paired-end fastq(gz) file.
+- sampling list of reads randomly selected in a group of fastq(gz) file.
 - aligning those reads to a reference genome using the STAR aligner.

 ## Dependencies